-When WPBs have reached the plasma membrane, the stage is set for fusion to occur, a process intricately linked to the regulation of calcium levels in conjunction with the SNARE fusion machinery.
-Notably, SNAREs themselves lack inherent sensitivity for Ca2+.
-Instead, the calcium dependence of exocytosis is widely attributed to synaptotagmins, a family of Ca2+-sensing proteins renowned for their interaction with SNAREs.
-Among these synaptotagmin proteins, Synaptotagmin 5 (SYT5) emerged as a key player in the orchestration of WPB exocytosis, functioning as a vesicle-associated calcium sensor [104].
-SYT5 exhibits a lower affinity for calcium compared to other synaptotagmins, a trait that seemingly serves as a regulatory mechanism.
-It is believed that SYT5 predominantly recruits effector molecules when intracellular Ca2+ levels increase to higher thresholds, a feature that functions as a safeguard [104].
+When WPBs have reached the PM, the stage is set for fusion to occur, a process intricately linked to the regulation of calcium levels in conjunction with the SNARE fusion machinery.
+Notably, SNAREs themselves lack inherent sensitivity for $Ca^{2+}$ .
+Instead, the calcium dependence of exocytosis is widely attributed to synaptotagmins, a family of $Ca^{2+}$ sensing proteins renowned for their interaction with SNAREs.
+Among these synaptotagmin proteins, synaptotagmin 5 (SYT5) emerged as a key player in the orchestration of WPB exocytosis, functioning as a vesicleassociated calcium sensor [105].
+SYT5 exhibits a lower affinity for Ca2+ than other synaptotagmins, a trait that seemingly serves as a regulatory mechanism.
+It is believed that SYT5 predominantly recruits effector molecules when intracellular Ca2+ levels increase to higher thresholds, a feature that functions as a safeguard [105].
 This selective recruitment strategy effectively reduces the risk of untimely release of high molecular mass forms of VWF and inflammatory mediators when their presence is unwarranted.
 The link of SYT5 to the SNARE complexes involved in WPB exocytosis has not been found, and it is unknown whether other synaptotagmins play a role in this process.
-At the final stages of WPB exocytosis, Rab46, a calcium-sensing Rab GTPase, might play a role by redirecting a subpopulation of WPBs away from the plasma membrane to the microtubule organizing center in response to histamine [105].
+At the final stages of WPB exocytosis, Rab46, a calcium-sensing Rab GTPase, might play a role by redirecting a subpopulation of WPBs away from the PM to the microtubule organizing center in response to histamine [106].